codess-aus/AS-App-Dev-with-Copilot/docs/intro.md

 ## ⚠️ Heads-Up

-Copilot’s smart, but not perfect.
+Copilot's smart, but not perfect.
 Always double-check its answers before using them in your project.

 ---